BellSystem24

 Awareness Activities

-• We provide all our employees with the Code of Conduct Guidebook both in booklet form and online.
+• We provide all our employees with the Code of Conduct Guidebook online.
 We engage in awareness activities by widely disseminating various themes relating to human rights.

 Code of Conduct Guidebook